- Great conversation design makes AI chatbots feel human by blending user research, natural language, and structured flows.

 A tightly scoped role keeps conversations sharp and avoids frustrating users with vague or overpromising responses.

-5. Analyze Real Conversations and Customer Interactions
+3. Analyze Conversations and Customer Interactions

 Before you build, listen.